Polprzewodnikowy/SummerCart64/docs/04_config_options.md

 - `1` - 64DD block requests are passed to SD card

 Use this setting to change where 64DD emulation will be passing incoming block R/W requests.
-For more information about 64DD and USB request passing check [sc64.py](../sw/pc/sc64.py#L636) implementation.

 ---